-An early version of the technique was famously created by Paris engraver Firmin Gillot in the mid 1850s.
-Significant improvements were made by his son Charles who started the first commercial photo-engraving business in Paris in 1876.
+Charles Gillot started the first commercial photo-engraving business in Paris in 1876.
 From the later 1880s, photo-engraving started to seriously challenge wood engraving as a way of reproducing pen-and-ink drawings.
 (17)

-In 1893, the ILN Company launched a new weekly, The Sketch, which was the first to print all its illustrations using the photoengraving process.
+In 1893, the Illustrated London News company launched a new weekly, The Sketch, which is often cited as the first periodical to print all its illustrations using the photoengraving process.
 (See Beegan, note 8) However La Vie Moderne, launched in Paris in 1879 by a consortium including Charles Gillot properly deserves this credit.

 This diagram (also adapted from Flader & Mertle) shows the photo-engraving process in very basic form: